-Similar smelter sites in the western United States have been listed in National Register of Historic Places (NRHP).
-The Ohio-Colorado Smelting and Refining Company Smokestack in Salida is the only smelting site listed in the NRHP in Colorado.10 Some sites listed in the NRHP consist only smelter remnants, such as the Grand Encampment Mining Region: Boston Wyoming Smelter Site in Carbon, Wyoming.
-The integrity of these sites varies with the former being a visual landmark located just outside the fabric of a city to later which has become a refuse dump, largely devoid of its original visual character.11
+Similar smelter sites in the western United States have been listed in National Register of Historic Places.
+The Ohio-Colorado Smelting and Refining Company Smokestack in Salida is the only smelting site listed in the National Register of Historic Places in Colorado.9 Some listed sites consist of only smelter remnants, e.g., the Grand Encampment Mining Region: Boston Wyoming Smelter Site in Carbon, Wyoming.
+The integrity of many sites varies with the former being a visual landmark located just outside the periphery of the city to the latter that has become a refuse dump, largely devoid of its original visual character.10

-In 2008, a multiple property resource nomination for "The Mining Industry in Colorado."
-This nomination outlines the requirements for various mining property types and their eligibility for the NRHP.
-The nomination includes smelters as a property type and outlines the types of structures or archeological materials that must be extant on site to qualify for the NRHP.
-Features include foundations of buildings, if different areas of the building can be identified, such as blowers, furnaces, or coal bins.12
+A multiple property resource nomination for "The Mining Industry in Colorado" was proposed in 2008, which outlines the requirements for mining property types and their eligibility for the national register.
+The nomination includes smelters as a property type and outlines the types of structures or archeological materials that must be extant to qualify for listing in the national register.
+These include extant building foundations or extant features associated with areas of non-extant building, e.g., blowers, furnaces, or coal bins.11